geoaigroup/geogroup-website/content/authors/nour_shaib/_index.md

   - Members
 ---

-**Hasan Moughnieh** is a dedicated programmer with some experience in DevOps and software testing.
+**Nour Shaib** is a dedicated programmer with some experience in DevOps and software testing.
 She has strong passion for technology and enjoy working on various aspects of the software development life cycle.
 With a foundation in programming and an understanding of DevOps principles, Nour aims to contribute to the development and deployment of reliable software solutions.